 - Neuropathy: This is basically nerve damage, which usually causes numbness in the feet and hands.

-Treatment consists of either taking drugs, altering your lifestyle or both.
-If you decide to go for a med-free treatment, then your lifestyle choices and activities must improve.
+A plan of action consists of either taking drugs, altering your lifestyle or both.
+If you decide to go for a more natural approach to help you, then your lifestyle choices and activities must improve.
 Some important lifestyle changes include:

 - Improving Sleep